ppoiissbsjksms/nkn-commercial/README.md

 - After 15 to 30  minutes, installation of nkn-commercial will be finished.
 - Then, download of ChainDB from your host server will be started, if applicable.
 - Check status of your node.
-   - Method 1.
-Key in node's ip address at http://nstatus.org/ and check.
+   - Method: Key in node's ip address at http://nstatus.org/ and check.
 Message of request ID generation fee will prompt after all installation are completely done.
-   - Method 2.
-Login root with SSH key and check with command `systemctl status nkn-commercial`
 - After payment,  your node is ready to go.
 - If ChainDB sync from height 0, it will take few days to become state "PERSIST_FINISHED".